lsst/dp0-2_lsst_io/data-access-analysis-tools/rsp-future-faq.rst

 Will use of IDEs be enabled?
 ----------------------------

-* IDE: integrated development environment (e.g., VSCode, DataSpell)

 IDEs such as VSCode support connections to a JupyterLab server.
 However, this currently doesn't work with the Notebook Aspect of the Rubin Science Platform.
 Unfortunately, it's challenging to make this work in our environment at the moment, and this feature is not currenyly a priority in the current RSP developement.

+Definitions:
+ * IDE: integrated development environment (e.g., VSCode, DataSpell)

 OTHER